guillaumelauzier/42dico/README.md

 2. **ultimate_ft**: This function takes a nine-level deep pointer to an integer as an argument and sets the value pointed by this nine-level pointer to 42.
 The function doesn't return anything (void).
 The function is prototyped as follows:

-3. **swap**: This function probably swaps the values of two variables.
+3. **swap**: This function swaps the values of two variables.
 It would likely take two pointers to variables as arguments and interchange the values at those memory addresses.

 4. **div_mod**: This function performs both division and modulo operations.
 It might take two integer arguments and two pointers to store the results of the division (quotient) and modulo (remainder).